gelthemu/croozefm/src/data/policies/privacy-statement.md

 ---
-title: "Privacy Policy"
+title: "Privacy Statement"
-last_update: "2025-04-02"
+last_update: "2025-04-06"
 ---

 Welcome to **CFM Pulse** ("the Site"), the largest Crooze FM Fan Base.

 Made by fans, this Site celebrates [91.2 Crooze FM](https://www.croozefm.com/), a radio station based in Western Uganda.
 We believe it to be 'Western Uganda's Biggest Radio', with **CFM Pulse** being the 'Home of Fans of Western Uganda's Biggest Radio'.
 There is no dispute in that.
 Our tagline, "By CFM Fans, for CFM Diehards," reflects our mission to unite and entertain the largest Crooze FM fan base.

-This Privacy Policy explains how we handle your information now and how that might change as the Site grows.
+This Privacy Statement explains how we handle your information now and how that might change as the Site grows.
 Right now, we don’t collect much, but we’re planning features like authentication (logins) in the future.
-By using the Site, you agree to this policy.
+By using the Site, you agree to this statement.
 If you do not agree, please do not use the Site.
 We’ll update it as things evolve, so please check it regularly—continued use after changes means you accept the new terms.

 ### Information We Collect